 So this morning I go to change their bedding before getting the kids off to school.
 It’s around 7am when I bend over to get some fresh shavings and what do I see?
 A TINY NEWBORN BABY BUNNY ON THE FLOOR.

 I racked my brain for a small box to separate mom & baby into, settled them in with lots of bedding, food and water, and called/emailed/texted my bunny vendor farmer friend.
 I keep checking the compost, making sure I had not missed a baby when I changed out their bedding.
 The kids wake up curious.
 I start to explain and then see ANOTHER baby on the floor.
 (Don’t know how I missed it before.)
 Aaack!!
 This one is kind of brownish.
 I add it to the new nesting box, ask Dear Husband for extra help with morning duties, and hit the shower.
-DH is loving this drama by the way, naturally (not!
+DH is loving this drama by the way, naturally (not.
 “Animals!” he grumbles, charitably).
 I’m waiting for a call back, but of course in my frantic state I misplace my PHONE.
 I come out of the shower and notice something wiggling on the floor down the hallway; ANOTHER ONE!
 (Brownish-grey.)

 Now it feels like some kind of sick, Baby Bunny Horror film.
 (Cue PSYCHO music.)
 So I’m yelling at my son: FIND MY PHONE!
 And LOOK FOR MORE BABY BUNNIES!”

 I finally connect with my new bunny friend and the news is not encouraging.
 Three is actually a pretty healthy litter size for a bunny this small.
 (ASSUMING we found them all.)
 But because she hasn’t ripped out the fur from her belly or made a nest, there is little chance she’ll nurture the offspring.
 (How are they gonna find a nipple in all that “fluff”?)
 They might survive six hours or so without her care.
 And they are nearly IMPOSSIBLE to hand feed at that stage.
 All the same, if there’s any chance she’s going to get into it, what they need is peace and quiet.
-So, taking my son to school I explain that the babies are very unlikely to make it; that Fluff was probably not ready to be a mother.
-“Then why did she get pregnant?” he asks.
-(Good point, as usual.)
+So, taking my son to school I explain that the babies are very unlikely to make it; that Fluff is probably not ready to be a mother.
+“Then why did she get pregnant?” he asks. (!!!
+Good point, as usual.)

 Coming home later, DH has actually done a great job of observing and a bit of minding.
 Turns out she *had* ripped out some fur (a tiny bit).
 Also, maybe it was Auntie Nutter who threw them out of the house, Not the Mama.
 For that matter, Nutter keeps trying to get into the nesting box and Paul did a great job of blockading the two factions of bunnies into new respective places.
 He also noted that Mamma Fluff tried pushing one baby back out of the nest, herself, and that the little guy wasn’t looking so good.
 (The smallest, kinda grey one.)